Why this Toronto gardener won't think about composting the same way

 I didn't think someone had the "vision" to incorporate three human needs (to excrete, to pro-create and to garden) in a calendar so either kudos or arrows to the creator.

-By the way, this is what our fair city's recycling and waste pickup calendar's cover looks like if you're curious:
+By the way, this is what our fair city's recycling and waste containers look like if you're curious: